 Bushbaby and Monkey Sanctuary

 This monkey sanctuary offers visitors the chance to interact with and feed endangered and rescued primates.
 Again, before taking part in this animal interaction, we made sure the situation is healthy and natural for the animals.
 The monkeys are never caged, they have hectares of land, and more often then not, the monkeys were rescued from families who abused them as pets.
+The monkeys are also never forced to interact with the guests.

-Any other recommendations for activities outside Pretoria?
+Do you have any other recommendations for activities outside Pretoria?
 Leave them in the comments below!